ibm-cloud-docs/FileStorage/faqs.md

 ## What performance latency can be expected from the {{site.data.keyword.filestorage_short}}?
 {: faq}

-Target latency within the storage is  less than 1 ms. The storage is connected to compute instances on a shared network, so the exact performance latency depends on the network traffic during the operation.
+Target latency within the storage is  less than one ms. The storage is connected to compute instances on a shared network, so the exact performance latency depends on the network traffic during the operation.

 ## What happens to the data when {{site.data.keyword.filestorage_short}} Volumes are deleted?
 {: faq}